pierre-quelin/SerialPortIdentifier/README.md

 Windows vs Linux(default) see "serial.png;." vs "serial.png:." in [tox.ini](tox.ini)

-Any help in resolving this command line issue with tox is welcome.
+Any help in resolving this command line issue with pyinstaller is welcome.
 TY